-The department graduates qualified personnel for schools, universities, research institutions, publishing houses, newspapers and magazines, radio and television.
+The department graduates is highly qualified personnel for schools, universities, research institutions, publishing houses, newspapers and magazines, radio and television.
 Such well-known writers and artists as M. Jalil, A. Alish, A. Kutuy, S. Khakim, H. Kamalov, I. Yuzeev, M. Magdeev, N. Fattakh, G. Akhunov, R.Kharis, R. Fayzullin, R. Minnullin and many others graduated from this department.